Dr. Seiler is Birmingham’s board- certified cosmetic laser surgeon, trusted for his ability to treat patients’ concerns

 What is Fotona Q-Switched ND:YAG Laser (Q-Switched Laser)?

 Unlike most other lasers on the market, a Q-Switched Laser works by firing ultra-fast pulses of laser energy to target pigmentation, discoloration, acne, pores, texture, scars and stimulates collagen.
 This device works without the heat, inflammation and downtime associated with other types of lasers.
-Therefore, this is a very safe and effective treatment for patients at higher risk for complications (e.g., hyperpigmentation) from other laser treatments, such as dark-skinned, sensitive or acne-prone patients.
+Therefore, this is a very safe and effective treatment for patients at higher risk for complications (e.g., hyperpigmentation) from other laser treatments.

 Why do we use the Q-Switched Laser?

-At Seiler Skin, we house the industry’s best lasers to produce optimal results for patients of all skin types and concerns.
+At Seiler Skin, we house the industry’s best lasers to produce optimal results for patients.
 We use the latest Fotona laser, the QX-Max, which has four wavelengths (Q-Switched 1064nm ND:YAG, Q-Switched 532nm KTP, 585nm and 650nm).
 Although great devices and more commonly known, IPL, Fraxel or CO2 are not always the best option to resolve certain conditions.
 The Q-Switched laser empowers our team to comprehensively treat even the most difficult concerns.

 What does the Q-Switched Laser treat?